February 27, 2020

 In tears, you cry out, “Lord, I want to be satisfied in you, but that’s not happening in my life.
 I’ve tried, and you haven’t shown up for me.”

-With these words, your shackles come undone and fall to the floor as you see the path of joy and freedom set before you.
+As you come to finally see these realities, your shackles come undone and fall to the floor as you see the path of joy and freedom set before you.
 Freedom is not in having your desires met in your timing and your ways.
 Freedom comes from repenting of your idolatry and entrusting your whole life to your first love, to the one for whom you were created.

 The Death of Your Idol